naldeborgh7575/brain_segmentation/README.md

 ## Convolutional Neural Networks

 Convolutional Neural Networks(CNNs) are a powerful tool in the field of image recognition.
-They were inspired in the late 1960s by the elucidation of how the [mammalian visual cortex works](https://en.wikipedia.org/wiki/Receptive_field): many networks neurons sensitive to a given 'receptive field' tiled over the entire visual field ([Hubel 68](http://www.ncbi.nlm.nih.gov/pubmed/4966457)).
-This aspect of CNNs contributes to their high flexibility and spatial invariance, making them ideal candidates for semantic segmentation of images with high disparity in locations of objects of interest.
+They were inspired in the late 1960s by the elucidation of how the [mammalian visual cortex works](https://en.wikipedia.org/wiki/Receptive_field): many networks neurons sensitive to a given 'receptive field' tiled over the entire visual field<sup>[1](#references)</sup>.
+This aspect of CNNs contributes to their high flexibility and spatial invariance, making them ideal candidates for semantic segmentatiaon of images with high disparity in locations of objects of interest.
 CNNs are a powerful tool in machine learning that are well suited for the challenging problem tackled in this project.

 ### Implementation